Network Protocol Fundamentals

 IPv4 vs. IPv6

-IPv4 was the first version of IP introduced in 1983.
-It uses a 32-bit address scheme i.e. it can accommodate a maximum of 4,294,967,296 unique IP addresses.
-Despite its limitations, IPv4 still carries a significant chunk of internet traffic today, around 94%.
-IPv4 also provides several benefits like encrypted data transmission and cost-effective data routing.
+• IPv4 is the first version of IP.
+It uses a 32-bit address scheme, so it can accommodate a maximum of 4,294,967,296 unique IP addresses.
+Despite its limitations, IPv4 still carries a significant chunk of internet traffic today.
+IPv4 also provides benefits like encrypted data transmission and cost-effective data routing.

 Transmission Control Protocol (TCP)

-When sending large files like images or emails, a single IP packet may not be sufficient.
-In these cases, multiple packets are used to transmit the data.
-Unfortunately, this increases the risk of packets not reaching their destination, getting lost, or arriving in the wrong order.
-That's where the transport layer protocol comes into the picture.
+For sending files like images or emails, a single IP packet may not be sufficient.
+So there is a need to divide data into multiple packets.
+Unfortunately, increase in packets increases the risk of packets not reaching destination or arriving in the wrong order.
+That's where transport layer protocol comes into the picture.

-Transmission Control Protocol (TCP) is a transport layer protocol, which is built on top of the Internet Protocol (IP).
-It is used in conjunction with the IP to provide a complete suite of communication protocols for transmitting data.
+TCP is a transport layer protocol built on top of the IP.
+It is used in conjunction with the IP to provide a complete suite of protocols for transmitting data.

-• TCP breaks data into small packets and numbers them in sequence to ensure that they are received in the correct order at the receiving end.
-Lost data packets can also be retransmitted using TCP.
-Overall, IP is responsible for delivering the packets, while TCP helps to put them back in the correct order.
+• TCP breaks data into small packets and numbers them in sequence to ensure that they are received in the correct order at the receiver.
+When there is a loss of data packets, TCP can also retransmit it.
+So IP is responsible for delivering the packets, while TCP helps to put them back in the correct order.

-• When a machine wants to communicate with another machine using TCP, it establishes a connection with the destination machine through a sequenced acknowledgement (a handshake process).
-Once the connection is established, the two machines can communicate freely.
-In simple words, TCP is a connection-oriented protocol, where connection must be established between applications before data transfer can occur.
+• When a device wants to communicate with another device using TCP, it establishes a connection with the destination device through a sequenced acknowledgement (handshake process).
+Once the connection is established, both devices can communicate freely.
+So TCP is a connection-oriented protocol, where a connection must be established between devices before data transfer.

-• It also provides error-checking mechanisms to ensure that the data is received without any errors.
+• TCP provides error-checking mechanisms to ensure that the data is received without any errors.

 Transmission control protocols (TCP) packet visualization